 “Dewinetz is a scholar as well as an artist, and the intellectual power of his long poem is as evident and as demanding as its expression is deceptively simple.
 He is concerned here to demonstrate how critical ideas can help shape and support creative insights, as well as being vivified by them.
 This extended anecdote of the creative process is a knowledgeable exploration of the sources and shape of knowledge itself.”

 Jason Dewinetz is a writer, editor, publisher and typographer originally from, and now living back in, the Okanagan Valley.
 With an academic background in English Literature (BA.
-UVic, MA, U of Alberta), he is the author of The Gift of a Good Knife (Outlaw Editions), In Theory (above/ground press), Moving to the Clear (NeWest Press), Clench (Gaspereau Press) and co-author of A Bibliography of the Black Sparrow Press (University of Alberta Press).
+UVic, MA, U of Alberta), he is the author of The Gift of a Good Knife (Outlaw Editions), Moving to the Clear (NeWest Press), Clench (Gaspereau Press), Friends & Family, and co-author of A Bibliography of the Black Sparrow Press (University of Alberta Press).
 He is the founding editor, publisher and designer of Greenboathouse Press, and his design and production for Greenboathouse has brought in more than a dozen national book design awards.
-Jason is a current board member and past-North American Chair of the Fine Press Book Association, and is an instructor in English, Creative Writing and Publication Design at Okanagan College.
+Jason is a current board member and past-North American Chair of the Fine Press Book Association, and is an instructor in the Writing and Publishing program at Okanagan College.

 Historical front matter (pages i–xvi) set in LTC Garamont Text and printed from polymer, all other pages hand-set in Frederic Goudy's Garamont (cast by Jim Rimmer in New Westminster, BC) and printed on a Vandercook 15-21 at the Greenboathouse Press in Vernon, BC.